About

 • Innovation to develop an environment that accelerates progress;

-• Accountability, developing and demonstrating adherence to best practices in clinical diagnostics, sequencing technologies and ethics;
+• Accountability through developing and demonstrating adherence to best practices in clinical diagnostics, sequencing technologies, and ethics;

 • Inclusivity by partnering and building trust among Nordic and International stakeholders.